2013 Brickyard 400: Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Two practice sessions are scheduled to be held in preparation for the race.
 The first session, held on July 26, 2013, was 85 minutes long, while second session was held on the following day and was 120 minutes long.

 During the first practice session, Juan Pablo Montoya, for the Earnhardt Ganassi Racing team, was quickest ahead of Kurt Busch in second and Austin Dillon in third.
 Paul Menard was scored fourth, and Kahne managed fifth.
 Joey Logano, Harvick, Martin Truex Jr., Kenseth, and Earnhardt Jr. rounded out the top ten quickest drivers in the session.
 In the final practice session for the race, Kurt Busch was the quickest of the forty-five drivers who participated.
 Kahne followed in second, ahead of Montoya and Johnson in third and fourth.
 Marcos Ambrose, who was twenty-second quickest in second practice, managed fifth.
 Kahne had the best ten–lap consecutive average with a speed of 182.419 mph.

 During qualifying, forty-five cars were entered, meaning two cars were bumped from the race because of NASCAR's qualifying procedure.
 Ryan Newman clinched his fiftieth career pole position, with a record speed of 187.531 mph.
 After the qualifying session ended, Newman said, "I'll admit I was emotional, for me.
 Especially because it was the Brickyard and I hadn't won a pole here before, and I've won so many poles.
 It's been so long since I've won a pole people ask me if I've run out of fuel for the rockets."
 He was joined on the front row of the grid by Johnson.
 Edwards qualified third, Denny Hamlin took fourth, and Tony Stewart started fifth.
 Kurt Busch, Kahne, Montoya, Jeff Gordon, and Ambrose completed the first ten positions on the grid.
 The two drivers who failed to qualify for the race were Mike Bliss and Scott Speed.